Osborne cuts welfare, boosts minimum pay in post-election budget

-LONDON Chancellor George Osborne said he would reshape the world's fifth-largest economy by chopping welfare but also announced a new national minimum wage in a budget that reflects an unexpectedly decisive election victory.
+LONDON Chancellor George Osborne said he would reshape Britain's economy by chopping welfare but also announced a new national minimum wage in a budget that reflects an unexpectedly decisive election victory.

 In the first solely Conservative budget for nearly 20 years, Osborne, a leading contender to succeed Prime Minister David Cameron, pointed on Wednesday to the turmoil in Greece as he renewed his push to fix Britain's public finances.